Bath Crayon Projecthttps://www.brambleberry.com/in-the-studio/projects/all-projects/bath-crayon-project/PS000141.html

 These Bath Crayons give kiddos another way to get creative.
 Made with melt and pour soap and Lab Colors, they're perfect for doodling on the tub and shower walls.
 They also work great on paper!
-We added a touch of new Orange Soda Fragrance Oil for a sweet and fruity scent kids will love.
+We added a touch of new Tropical Punch Fragrance Oil for a sweet and fruity scent kids will love.

 The instructions here create 3 crayons, but you can scale the recipe up or down depending on how many you'd like to make.
 Each tube uses undiluted Lab Colors to create an intense shade.